proxyroot/proxyroot.github.io/_posts/2020-07-11-slack-webhooks-github-actions-formatting.markdown

 ```

-Before writing the above code i exported environment variable GITHUB_TOKEN and installed requests python package.
+Before writing the above code I exported environment variable GITHUB_TOKEN and installed requests python package.
 [Github Docs](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) shows you how to create a personal access token (For our usecase we only need repo access).

 Notice that the body of a release is in markdown syntax?
 We can send rich slack messages in markdown format using the slack api.
 A nice thing about the github ui is that it automatically adds links around pr numbers, commit hashes and users.
 For example in the response body texts such as `#312`, `#313` will be clickable links in github ui.
 I wanted to send slack message in a same way so that its appealing and easy to access code with references.
 I want to do two things to the body in response

 1. Add pr links to the pr `#number`
 2. Add author links to the `@author`

-I started looking into regex to wrap text around matches here is how i made the regex for the above two use cases
+I started looking into regex to wrap text around matches here is how I made the regex for the above two use cases

 _Add pr links to the pr `#number`_
 ```python